svenrobbie/PrivateSearch.dev/Privacy Policy.md

 ## Disclosure of Your Personal Data

-### Business Transactions

-If the Company is involved in a merger, acquisition or asset sale, Your Personal Data may be transferred.
-We will provide notice before Your Personal Data is transferred and becomes subject to a different Privacy Policy.

 ### Law enforcement

 Under certain circumstances, the Company may be required to disclose Your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).